InsanusMokrassar/SDI/README.md

 # SDI

 It is simple (in comparison with other systems) DI, which aim to be compatible and predictable.
-This library was created with aim on difficult systems with opportunity to reconfugiry most parts of behaviours without recompilation of code.
+This library was created with aim on difficult systems with opportunity to reconfigure most parts of behaviours without recompilation of code.

 ## Platforms support